 Section 53 of the EMA authorizes the Director to issue a Certificate of Compliance if satisfied that a contaminated site has been remediated…

 It seems to me that the purpose of a Certificate of Compliance is to certify that the site has been remediated to the point that the director considers it to be adequate for the specific uses set out in the Certificate of Compliance.
 I take this to mean that it is only the costs of bringing a site into compliance that are properly recoverable pursuant to the EMA.

 The Court went on to conclude that a property may continue to contain contaminants but nevertheless be in compliance with the requirements of the EMA, as was the case here.
 Therefore, if an owner wished to remediate to a condition beyond that approved by the director, the appropriate avenue through which to do so would be an action in tort; the success of which would depend on the plaintiff proving that they suffered a diminution of value of their property because they (or subsequent owners of their properties) are or would be precluded from making optimal use of their properties as a result of the defendant’s wrongful conduct.

 Therefore, the Jansen decision makes clear that stigma damages are not recoverable as remediation costs pursuant to the EMA, with an action in tort instead being the appropriate avenue through which to pursue the recovery of such damages.
 This serves as an interesting and useful practice point for all owners and developers of contaminated sites.

-Receive the latest blog posts right to your inbox by subscribing to our Blog here.
+Receive the latest news right to your inbox by subscribing to our Environmental Law Update here.